fbach2000/Learning_Theory_from_First_Principles/README.md

 Make sure you have a Github account and git installed on your local machine.

+### 0. Contact Me
+[Contact me](https://www.di.ens.fr/~fbach/) before so we can discuss any potential contribution, what is needed etc.

 ### 1. Fork the repository & clone it
 Go to the repository page & click on the "Fork" button in the top-right corner of the page.
 This creates a personal copy of the repository under your GitHub account.